MoonMoon82/ClipVision_Tools/README.md

 ![Simple image comparison](examples/GeneralWorkflow_experimental.png)

  → Please note, not all CLIP text encoder models are compatible with all CLIP vision encoders.
 Please pay attention to the CLIP vision model with which you created the databse!
- I have very good results using the "clip_g" CLIP text encoder model in combination with "CLIP-ViT-bigG-14-laion2B-39B-b160k" CLIP vision model.
+ I got very good results using the "clip_g" CLIP text encoder model in combination with "CLIP-ViT-bigG-14-laion2B-39B-b160k" CLIP vision model.

  You can check text and vision model compatibility using the "Embeddings Shape Info" node.
 Models with the same "shape" can be combined.

 ## Using a "CLIP Text Encode" and other experimental nodes enables you to search for images in combination with text.
 ![Simple image comparison](examples/GeneralWorkflow_experimental2.png)
  → Please note, this is a very experimental workflow!
 Results may vary due to the algorithms of the "Calculate Embeddings" node.
+ In this case, the "Calculate Embeddings" node is set to "subtract".
+This causes the "green apples" embeddings to be reduced/removed from the image embeddings.
+This results in showing no images that include green apples.
+Hope you get the idea of how it should work in general.

 ## Manual install
 ```bash